flexera-public/policy_templates/cost/scheduled_reports/README.md

 This policy allows you to set up scheduled reports that will provide summaries of cloud cost across all resources in the billing centers you specify, delivered to any email addresses you specify.
 The policy will report the following:

-Chart of the previous 6 months of utilization based on [category](https://docs.rightscale.com/optima/reference/rightscale_dimensions.html#category).
+Chart of the previous 6 months of utilization based on whichever [Reporting Dimension](https://docs.rightscale.com/optima/reference/rightscale_dimensions.html) you select (only bill data and RightScale-generated dimensions are supported).
 Daily average cost across the last week and last month.
 Total cost during previous full week (Monday-Sunday) and previous full month.
 Total cost during current (incomplete) week and month.